Is Quinoa Keto Friendly? What are the Alternatives?

 No, you can’t have quinoa on a ketogenic diet.
 Quinoa has a GI (glycemic index) score of only 53, but it can still cause a rise in blood sugar due to its high carb count.

-On the upside, quinoa is gluten-free, so it won’t have adverse effects on people intolerant to gluten.
+On the upside, quinoa is gluten-free, so it won’t adversely affect people who are intolerant to gluten.

-But keep in mind that some of the quinoa you find on supermarket shelves is processed by companies that make bread, so it can have trace amounts of gluten.
+But remember that some of the quinoa you find on supermarket shelves is processed by companies that make bread so that it can have trace amounts of gluten.

 If you want to incorporate quinoa into a low-carb diet, you can do so but consume tiny portions.
 Experts recommend you sprinkle a spoonful over salad or stew.

-It’s also vital that you don’t eat it often; maybe eat it once a week or every two weeks.
+It’s also vital not to eat it often; maybe eat it once a week or every two weeks.
 This ensures you don’t bump your body off ketosis.

 If you’re consuming quinoa, get some keto strips to test if your body is still in ketosis.
-If you are not, cut the amount of quinoa you’re taking as well as other carbs in your diet.
+If you are not, cut the amount of quinoa and other carbs you’re taking in your diet.

 Quinoa Net Carb Count